JimHok/FavLinks/readme.md

 py manage.py login
 ```

-- If the system say you already loged in please use the following command to logout
+- If the system say you already logged in please use the following command to logout

 ```bash
 py manage.py logout